 This compensation or recovery of damages can cover both monetary losses (e. g. medical bills) and intangible losses such as a reduced quality of life.

-The damages recovered during a birth injury lawsuit include but are not limited to past and future medical expenses, additional health care costs including counseling, occupational therapy, in-home care providers, special vehicles or equipment, and modifications to the home, lost wages, loss of society and companionship, loss of life’s enjoyment, and pain and suffering or emotional distress.
+The damages recovered during a birth injury trial include but are not limited to past and future medical expenses, additional health care costs including counseling, occupational physical therapy, in-home care providers, special vehicles or equipment, and modifications to the home, lost wages, loss of society and companionship, loss of life’s enjoyment, and pain and suffering or emotional distress.

-Birth Injury Lawsuit Trials
+Birth Injury CASE Trial

-While a birth injury case may be settled out of court for a monetary amount agreed upon by both the defendant and plaintiff and their lawyers, a medical malpractice or birth injury case may go to trial if a satisfactory settlement cannot be reached.
+While a birth injury trauma case may be settled out of court for a monetary amount agreed upon by both the defendant and plaintiff and their lawyers, a medical malpractice or birth injury case may go to trial if a satisfactory settlement cannot be reached.

 For instance, if the health care provider or negligent party or parties are solely at fault but their insurance won’t acknowledge the fault of the policyholder, the case may be taken to trial to enable a judge and jury to decide if damages should be awarded and in what amounts.